oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

     ```

     * Restoring the final backup is just like the other restore operations.
-    * The only difference is that the tablespaces are set read-only so the SCN of the data files matches the SCN at which you run the Data Pump transportable export.
+    * The only difference is that the tablespaces are set read-only, so the SCN of the data files matches the SCN at which you run the Data Pump transportable export.

     <details>
     <summary>*click to see the output*</summary>